Andysis/andysis.github.io/index.md

 I am a Postdoctoral Fellow in the Department of Electronic and Computer Engineering (ECE) at Hong Kong University of Science and Technology (HKUST) cooperating with [Prof. Tim Cheng](https://www.seng.ust.hk/web/eng/people_detail.php?id=326), Dean of Engineering.
 My research interest includes machine learning, computer vision and medical image analysis.

 Before joining the lab at HKUST, I was pursuing a Ph.D degree from 2015 to 2019 in the School of Electronic Information and Communications at Huazhong University of Science and Technology (HUST) under the supervision of Associate [Prof. Xin Yang](https://sites.google.com/view/xinyang/home).
 I also finished a one-year Master in 2015 at HUST.
-Before that, I received my Bachelor's Degree from the School of Physics and Electronics of Central South University (CSU).
+Before that I received my Bachelor's degree from the School of Physics and Electronics of Central South University (CSU).

 ---